Navigation

 2. Initial Content List

-• Displays a limited number of items to prevent overwhelming users.
+• Shows a limited number of items to avoid overwhelming users

-• Defines the default starting state before additional content is loaded.
+• Sets the default starting state before additional content loads

 3. Load More Button

-• Should provide clear affordance that more content is available.
+• Must show clear affordance that more content exists

-• May include ARIA attributes to indicate loading state.
+• Often includes ARIA attributes to indicate loading state

 4. Loading Indicator (Optional)

-• Provides visual feedback that new content is being fetched.
+• Shows visual feedback while fetching new content

-• Can be a spinner, progress bar, or skeleton loader.
+• Usually a spinner, progress bar, or skeleton loader

 5. Additional Content

-• Should integrate seamlessly with the initial content list.
+• Must blend seamlessly with the initial content list

 6. Another Load More Button (Optional)